Collaring and tracking mountain lions of the North Bay

-Led by Audubon Canyon Ranch Wildlife Ecologist and large cat expert, Dr. Quinton Martins, Living with Lions humanely captures and equips lions with GPS collars.
+Dr. Quinton Martins, a big cat expert and principal investigator for the project, works with local veterinarians and residents to locate and humanely capture and equip lions with GPS collars.
 Biological measurements and samples are taken to determine their age and health, as well as to map the genetic makeup of the region and state’s lion populations.
-The team also is investigating the impacts of the 2017 Sonoma County fires on large predators.

-The Living with Lions team includes ACR conservation scientists and educators, local veterinarians, geneticists, and a growing cadre of volunteers to assist in field work.
-Project partners include the California Department of Fish and Wildlife, California State Parks, the University of California, Berkeley, Sonoma County Regional Parks, Sonoma County Ag + Open Space, Sonoma Land Trust, as well as regional landowners and land managers.
+The Living with Lions team includes conservation scientists, educators, local veterinarians, geneticists, and a growing cadre of volunteers to assist in field work.
+Project partners include the California Department of Fish and Wildlife, California State Parks, UC Berkeley, Sonoma County Regional Parks, Sonoma County Ag + Open Space, Sonoma Land Trust, as well as residents and private land managers.